Gluten Free Chocolate Mint Brownies

 Step 1: Add the dry ingredients to a large mixing bowl and whisk to blend.

 Step 2: Place the chocolate and butter in a microwave-safe bowl and microwave for 20-second intervals.
-Stir between each interval to avoid the chocolate burning.
+Stir between intervals to prevent the chocolate from burning.

-Step 3: Stir the chocolate and butter until it is melted.
-Add the rest of the wet ingredients.
+Step 3: Stir the chocolate and butter until they are melted.
+Add the remaining wet ingredients.

 Step 4: Pour the chocolate mixture into the dry ingredients.
 If you want, reserve some to sprinkle over the top of the batter.
 Add the chopped candy and mix it into a nice brownie batter.

-Step 5: Pour the brownie batter into an 8x8 size pan.
+Step 5: Pour the brownie batter into an 8×8-inch pan.
 Add some Junior Mints to the top.
-To prepare your pan, you can either line it with parchment paper as I did or spray oil on the pan.
+To prepare your pan, you can either line it with parchment paper, as I did, or spray oil on the pan.

 This image has an empty alt attribute; its file name is halloween-candy-brownies-stack.jpg

 Step 6: Bake the brownies for 25-30 minutes until done.
-Remove the brownies from the oven and allow them to cool on a cooling rack.
+Remove the brownies from the oven and cool on a cooling rack.
+For clean slices, chill 30 minutes before cutting.

-The peppermint candy gets very hot and melted, so do not eat them until they cool.
+🔑 Sandi says: The peppermint candies get hot and melt, so do not eat them until they cool.

-How do you store these gluten free chocolate mint brownies?
+How do I store these gluten free chocolate mint brownies?

 Store the leftover brownies in an airtight container in the refrigerator.
 They will keep fresh for up to 4 days.

-Can you freeze these leftover Halloween candy brownies?
+Can I freeze these leftover Halloween candy brownies?

 Yes!
 You can freeze these by placing the cut brownies in a freezer bag.
 They will stay fresh for up to 3 months.